nerdyAlezF/2048-Console-Game/README.md

 ---

 ## Optional Future Enhancements
+- Backtest and fine tune the Heuristic Model
 - Integrate with Online AI model for more advanced hints
 - Support for larger board sizes, different scoring variants
 - Undo functionality